Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Data

 \subsection{Data source}

-First, we use the Report on Employment Service (\textit{Shokugyo Antei Gyomu Tokei}) for the month-level aggregate data from December 2019 to December 2023 to capture the trends of matchings between unemployed workers and vacancies via a conventional platform.
+First, we use the Report on Employment Service (\textit{Shokugyo Antei Gyomu Tokei}) for the month-level aggregate data from December 2019 to December 2023 to capture trends in matches between unemployed workers and vacancies via the public employment service.
 These datasets include the number of job openings, job seekers, and successful job placements, primarily sourced from the Ministry of Health, Labour and Welfare (MHLW) of Japan, which publishes monthly reports and statistical data on the Public Employment Security Office, commonly known as Hello Work.
-Hello Work is a government-operated institution in Japan as a conventional platform that provides job seekers with employment counseling, job placement services, and vocational training, playing a critical role in Japan's labor market.
+These series are not seasonally adjusted, because our objective is to estimate the matching function flexibly in a nonparametric way rather than impose seasonal effects through fixed effects.
+Hello Work is a government-operated institution in Japan that provides job seekers with employment counseling, job placement services, and vocational training, playing a critical role in Japan's labor market.
 The data is often used as in \cite{kano2005estimating}, \cite{kambayashi2006vacancy}, \cite{sasaki2008matching}, \cite{kambayashi2013role}, \cite{higashi2018spatial}, and \cite{kawata2021first}.
 In particular, \cite{shibata2020labor} estimates the traditional Cobb-Douglas matching function, whereas \cite{otani2024nonparametric} estimates the nonparametric matching function.
-In this study, we focus on part-time workers in the Hello Work for a reasonable comparison.
-The period for our dataset is selected to be a consistent timeframe with the following platform data.
+In this study, we focus on part-time workers in Hello Work for a reasonable comparison.
+The sample period is chosen to match the timeframe of the platform data below.